 When paying to a PayID, you will be presented the PayID Name which represents the title of the account you are paying.
 You should ensure that the PayID name accurately represents your intended payee before continuing with the payment.
 Any queries about the PayID name you are paying should be directed to the payee.

 Locking a PayID temporarily stops the PayID from being able to receive payments.
 You will still be able to receive payments to your BSB and account number.

-You can transfer your PayID to a Bendigo Bank account from another financial institution.
-To do this contact us on 1300 236 344 or visit your local branch.
+You can transfer your PayID from another financial institution.
+To do this please call us or visit your local branch.

 The PayID name represents the account name and is not able to be changed if you decide you don’t like it.

-You can create a PayID, regardless of whether you have e-banking or not.
-However, you will not be able to make payments to a PayID.
-To take full advantage of faster simpler payments, we strongly recommend registering to Bendigo e-banking.
+You can create a PayID, regardless of whether you have internet banking or not.
+However, you will not be able to make payments to a PayID if you aren't registered for internet banking.
+To take full advantage of faster simpler payments, we strongly recommend registering for internet banking.

-Only accounts that are eligible for PayID, and you have appropriate rights on the account, will be visible and available to you when creating a PayID in e-banking.
+Only accounts that are eligible for PayID, and that you have appropriate rights for, will be visible and available to you when creating a PayID via internet banking.

 If you don't receive the six digit verification code when creating a PayID ensure that the phone number or email address is correct and that you have access to that mobile phone or email address to retrieve the code.
-If you still don’t receive the code, contact us on 1300 236 344 or visit your local branch.
+If you still don’t receive the code please call us or visit your local branch.

 Fast payments are safe and secure.
 All financial institutions offering fast payments must meet strict requirements.
 This includes the capability to detect and respond to fraudulent activity in real-time.